kazhala/InquirerPy/docs/pages/prompt.md

 ### vi_mode: bool

 A boolean to set the keybindings to vi keybindings.
 This includes the up/down navigation as well as the input editing mode.
-This is mainly a shortcut for vim users to enable the vi keybindings without requiring too much customization.
+This is mainly a shortcut for vim users to enable the vi keybindings without requiring too much customisation.

-Advanced keybinding customization is documentated [here](https://github.com/kazhala/InquirerPy/wiki/Keybinding).
+Advanced keybinding customisation is documentated [here](https://github.com/kazhala/InquirerPy/wiki/Keybinding).

 ### raise_keyboard_interrupt: bool